d2l-ai/d2l-en/chapter_linear-classification/environment-and-distribution-shift.md

-What we can do, however, is average all of our model's predictions at test time together, yielding the mean model outputs $\mu(\hat{\mathbf{y}}) \in \mathbb{R}^k$, where the $i^\textrm{th}$ element $\mu(\hat{y}_i)$ is the fraction of total predictions on the test set where our model predicted $i$.
+What we can do, however, is average all of our model's predictions at test time together, yielding the mean model outputs $\mu(\hat{\mathbf{y}}) \in \mathbb{R}^k$, where the $i^\textrm{th}$ element $\mu(\hat{y}_i)$ is the fraction of the total predictions on the test set where our model predicted $i$.

 It turns out that under some mild conditions---if